Non-unique decompositions of mixed states and deterministic energy transfers

 \textit{Sketch of proof:} For two states, complementary superpositions such as $|\phi_B^{(1)}\rangle \pm |\phi_B^{(2)}\rangle$ cancel cross terms when equally mixed, reproducing the same density operator.
 The same cancellation mechanism generalizes to larger sets, where suitable constructions of many-term superpositions eliminate all cross terms.
-Since DEH depends only on $\rho_B$, every such alternative superposition ensemble also achieves DEH (see Supplemental materials for details).
+Since DEH depends only on $\rho_B$, every such alternative superposition ensemble also achieves DEH (details in SM).

+Knowledge of Corollary \ref{cor:DEH_alternative_ensembles} can significantly increase the set of source states.
+Mixed states $\rho$ of $d$ basis states have $d$ free parameters ($d-1$ if normalisation is included), whereas superpositions and mixtures of the same states have $d^2$ free parameters ($d^2-1$ if normalisation is included), as can be seen from direct calculation taking into account that $\rho=\rho^{\dagger}$ (see~\cite{hardy2001quantum} for discussion).

-{\em \bf DEH in the Jaynes–Cummings model.---}To exemplify a fully quantized implementation of DEH, we consider the Jaynes–Cummings model (JCM), which describes a two-level system (qubit) interacting with a single quantized mode of the electromagnetic field \cite{JCM,JCM2,JCM3,JCM4,Semiclassical}.
-The JCM Hamiltonian is
+{\em \bf DEH in the Jaynes–Cummings model.---}To exemplify a fully quantized implementation of DEH, we consider the Jaynes–Cummings (JC) model , which describes a two-level system (qubit) interacting with a single quantized mode of an electromagnetic field \cite{jaynes2005comparison,phoenix1991establishment,gea1990collapse,knight2024enduring,twyeffort2022defining}.
+The JC Hamiltonian is

 where $\omega_0$ and $\omega_c$ denote the qubit and field frequencies, and $g$ is the coupling strength.